GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

   * Sign certificates suitable for MTLS between pods.
   * Scoped widely enough that it can be used with existing TLS1.3 implementations including `["server auth"]` or `["client auth"]`.
+  * Automatically (or simply) projected onto all pods in the cluster.
+  * Keys generated on-node

 ### Non-Goals